floraxinru/DataStory_global-abortion/README.md

 (Keep using Folium for now to get preliminary analysis results for article, then try Plotly?)

+Also, is map projection an issue that needs to be considered?

-Finish Phase 1 and 2 in 2 weeks
+*Finish Phase 1 and 2 in 2 weeks!*

 *July 23 Update*